Trans Mountain oil pipeline expansion may start in September

 "Our view is we have done the work we need to do to make sure this project can go forward in the right way," he said.

-In British Columbia, where the provincial government opposes the project, a protest against Trans Mountain took place in Vancouver on Tuesday evening and another is planned in Victoria on Saturday.

-(Reporting by Nia Williams in Calgary and Rod Nickel in Winnipeg; Editing by James Dalgleish)
+(Reporting by Nia Williams in Calgary and Rod Nickel in Winnipeg; Editing by James Dalgleish and Jonathan Oatis)